xpack/web-doxygen/website/docs/api/classes/symbolresolver.md

-<p>Helper class to find a class definition or check if A symbol is accessible in a given scope.</p>
+Helper class to find a class definition or check if A symbol is accessible in a given scope.

-<p>Definition at line 31 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>.</p>
+Definition at line 31 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>.

 <div class="doxySectionDef">